Essential Ingredients for Maximising Learning.

 How can we maximise Learning for pupils in our classrooms?
 Research shows that learning is most effective when done in an active, engaging manner that combines behaviour, cognition, and emotion (Immordino-Yang & Damasio, 2007).
 Recent neuroscience advances explore the links between emotion, social functioning, and decision making, providing new insights into the role of affect in education.
-Neurobiological studies demonstrate that emotions play a key role in cognition, impacting learning, attention, memory, decision making, and social functioning.
+Neurobiological studies also demonstrate that emotions play a key role in cognition.
 These cognitive processes are integrated into emotional thought.
-As teachers we can break these into three distinct areas.
+As teachers, we can break these into three distinct areas.
+I write a post a while ago about the essential ABC of special education.

 Hands-on active learning, where students interact directly with the material, leads to greater knowledge retention compared to passive learning (Freeman et al., 2014).
 This has been known for a long time hence studies older than me here.
 To maximise active learning, participate in the activity with the child rather than just instructing (Vygotsky, 1978).
 Guided participation allows the child to be actively engaged while being properly supported (Wood et al., 1976).
 We talk more about Learning through play and different play types here.